- Leadership Programs

 PAC is committed to providing a variety to options to serve all students to keep you active and healthy.

 Enjoy small class sizes with high faculty to student innervation and experiential student-focused learning.
 In addition to teaching the physical literacy of the course activity, students will also learn about nutrition basics, fitness principles, mindfulness practices, and health promotion.

 Offerings may include but are not limited to classes in the areas of: aquatics, artistic and social dance, fitness development, martial arts, mind/body, outdoor recreation, resistance training, sports and games.
 See our full course offerings here.

-PAC classes are taught by full time faculty in the School of Biological and Population Health Sciences, part-time instructors, graduate teaching assistants, athletic coaches and professionals in the community.
+PAC are taught by highly qualified full-time faculty in the School of Biological and Population Heath Sciences, part-time instructors, graduate teaching assistants, athletic coaches and professionals in the community.
+Instructor Contact Directory.